Hugh Weber

-Hugh Weber is an American sports executive who has served as the president of business operations for Seattle Sounders FC since 2023.
+Hugh Weber is an American sports executive became president of business operations for Seattle Sounders FC in 2023.
 He previously served as president of the New Jersey Devils and its parent company Harris Blitzer Sports & Entertainment (HBSE) from 2013 to 2022.
 He previously served in the same position for the NBA's New Orleans Hornets.
 A native of Tacoma, Washington, Weber graduated from the University of Puget Sound, where he was also a member of their track team.